JeremLeOuf/CarbonAware-Redeployment/README.md

 ### 4. Initialize Terraform

-Navigate into the Terraform directory and initialize:
+Navigate into the Terraform directory (`cd terraform/`) and initialize:

 ```bash
 cd terraform